My Honest Squarespace vs WordPress Comparison: Choose Your Platform Now

 Both WordPress and Squarespace scored full marks in our SEO-specific testing.
 WordPress is better for controlling individual details, while Squarespace prides itself on having more built-in features.
 By installing SEO plugins on WordPress, you can call on powerful tools like Yoast.
 But if you want less work, then Squarespace is the better choice.

-How We Test
+How We Test Website Builders

 When we pit two website builders against each other, we make it a top priority that all the information about each builder is as accurate as possible by testing them against our website builder research methodology.
 Not only do we have researchers, but our writers have hands-on experience with all our builders, creating their own websites and getting to grips with every category we cover.

-Squarespace vs WordPress: Summary
+Squarespace vs WordPress: Which Do I Recommend?

 Overall, Squarespace is the winner of this head-to-head.
 Its superior editor and built-in features simply mean it’s more recommendable than WordPress – even for those with website-creating experience.
 If you want an enjoyable building experience alongside a great-looking website, Squarespace is the builder you need.

-WordPress, with its complicated editor and open-source nature, can certainly be trickier to get used to.
+In my experience, WordPress, with its complicated editor and open-source nature, can certainly be trickier to get used to.
 But if you want the best blogging capabilities and Squarespace didn’t scratch your customization itch deep enough, WordPress could be for you.
 It’s also cheaper on the whole than Squarespace, even if it requires a bit more setup.

 Written by: